 The Greek word used here for “conquer” to describe the White Horse’s activities appeared 28 times in the New Testament and was usually translated as “overcome”, such as the “he that overcometh” promises in Revelation 2-3.
 It usually pertained to faithfulness and spiritual victory over the downward drag of the world system.
 Only four times does it refer to the physically violent type of overcoming.
 So the wording applies well to the peaceful conquest of hearts and minds that has always been the hallmark of the true followers of God throughout history.
 The emphasis is on triumph and victory, not on physical warfare.

-Yet the fact that the rider “had a bow”, a weapon of war, shows that violent struggle is what this White Horse and its Rider are engaged in.
+Yet the fact that the rider “had a bow”, a weapon of war, shows that this White Horse and its Rider are engaged in violent struggle.
 In the spiritual realm, this is where the violence and war are being waged – in the struggle to turn souls to the Light and to begin establishing God’s Kingdom on Earth.

-There is also the obvious identification of this White Horse with the one in Revelation 19:13, whose Rider has a “name. . . called The Word of God”, meaning Jesus Christ.
+There is also the obvious identification of this White Horse with the one in Revelation 19:13, whose Rider has a “name. . . called The Word of God”, meaning Jesus Christ (as the apostle had explained in John 1:1-14).
 The spiritual violence that the White Horse and its Rider are presently engaged in will eventually spill over into physical violence at the Battle of Armageddon when He and “the armies in heaven” (also on “white horses”) shall arrive to take over the government of Earth.
 (19:14)

 The color of “white” is another aspect of the symbolism that points to the “white horse” as representing the forces of Christ.
 A look at how the word “white” is used in the Bible provides compelling evidence:

 Psalm 51:7 “Wash me, and I shall be whiter than snow.”